Citation, DOI, disclosures and article data

 Colpocephaly is a descriptive term for a disproportionate prominence of the occipital horns of the lateral ventricles.
 It can result from a wide range of congenital insults.

-Patients may present with motor abnormalities, cognitive deficit, visual abnormalities, and seizures.
+Patients may present with motor abnormalities, cognitive deficits, visual abnormalities, and seizures.

 Radiologically, diagnosis of colpocephaly becomes more likely when the ratio of the posterior horn to anterior horn of lateral ventricle width (P/A ratio) is ≥3 2.

 The P/A ratio also helps to distinguish colpocephaly from normal pressure hydrocephalus, which is an important differential diagnosis.